-The 2015 haze crisis had a direct impact on many of our employees and the communities living around our plantations.
-Since then, have been channelling our efforts and resources towards the long-term prevention of fires.
+Fires and haze in Indonesia have a direct impact on many of our employees and the communities living around our plantations.
+We are channelling our efforts and resources towards the long-term prevention of fires.

 Zero Burning Policy

-We do not tolerate the use of fire in land preparation or development.
-We have adopted a Zero Burning Policy in 1997 and a policy of not developing on peat in 2010.
-These policies apply to all of our subsidiaries too.
-Since November 2014, we have also voluntarily stopped all new plantings in our nucleus estates.
+We have a long-standing policy against the use of fire in all our operations and we do not tolerate the use of fire in land preparation or development.
+We adopted a Zero Burning Policy in 1997 and a policy of not developing on peat in 2010.
+These policies also apply to all of our subsidiaries.
+Since the end of 2014, we have also voluntarily stopped all new plantings in our main or nucleus estates.

 We have put in place a wide range of measures to prevent fires in our plantations as part of our existing Standard Operating Procedure (SOPs) for fire management.
 More than 3,000 Emergency Response Team personnel have been trained and are stationed across our plantations, ready to be deployed in a fire emergency.